towersvault/shinpokered/README.md

   - 25% chance to switch if opponent is using a trapping move
   - 25% chance to switch if active pkmn is confused
   - on the lowest stat mod, 12.5% chance to switch per lowered stage
+  - Additionally, every pokemon in the enemy roster is scored
+    - based on various criteria to determine which mon gets sent out
+	- score might dictate that the current mon is the best choice and abort switching

 - Trainer ai routine #3 added to the following trainer classes
   - jr trainer M, jr trainer F, hiker, supernerd, engineer, lass, chief, bruno, brock, gentleman, agatha